TheSLinux/homepage/README.md

 some mergences that causes very bad and messy logs, please consider to use `cherry-pick` if you want to use any `core` feature on your branch.

+*Important notes*: Since 2013 July 28th, the two branches are divergent and you can't merge them.
+The only way to get `core` feature is to use `cherry-pick`.
+However, you should not do that unless you really mean what you are going to do.

 ## Requirements

 The following `Ruby` gems are required to build source files with `nanoc`